xuewei4d/kdrg-dl-meeting/README.md

 ## Introduction
 Since this session focuses on the DL / NLP, we assume the participants have solid machine learning background and know basics of deep learning.
 The DL field contains tons of research topics.
-It isn't practical to randomly select topics to discuss, nor to present ABCs of DL step by step; otherwise even one semester is not enough.
+It isn't practical to randomly select topics to discuss, nor to present ABCs of DL step by step; otherwise, even one semester is not enough.

-We recommend the people who is doing DL research right now to join in the the discussion, and we will discuss several interesting papers every week, shortly after briefly reviewing basics.
+We recommend the people who are doing DL research right now to join in the discussion.
+We will discuss several interesting papers every week, shortly after briefly reviewing basics.

 ## Procedure
-We discuss papers picked last week.
-We encourage everybody read the papers within one week, and comment on them in the following session.
 * warm-up - two or three sessions
   * briefly review concepts of DL to make sure everybody on the same page
   * topics: logistic regression, softmax, SVM, neural network architecture, activation function, initialization methods, optimization methods, other tricks
 * paper discussion
-  * DL papers for NLP
+  * We encourage everybody to finish reading the selected papers within one week and comment on them in the following session.
+  * We pick papers every Wednesday.
+Every participant sends a PR or modification to [papers.md](https://github.com/xuewei4d/kdrg-dl-meeting/blob/master/papers.md) to promote papers.
+We vote and select papers for the next week by the midnight of every Wednesday.

 ## Materials
 Here is several DL material summarizations